cblavier/phx_component_helpers/README.md

 ## Compared to Surface

 [Surface](https://github.com/surface-ui/surface) is a library built on the top of Phoenix LiveView and `live_components`.
-Surface is much more ambitious, heavier and complex than `PhxComponentHelpers` is (which obviously isn't a framework, just helpers ...).
+Surface is much more ambitious, heavier, and complex than `PhxComponentHelpers` is (which obviously isn't a framework, just helpers ...).

-`Surface` really changes the way you code user interfaces and components (you almost won't be using html templates anymore) whereas `PhxComponentHelpers` are just some sugar to helping you at using raw `phoenix_live_view`.
+`Surface` really changes the way you code user interfaces and components (you almost won't be using HTML templates anymore) whereas `PhxComponentHelpers` are just some sugar to help you using raw `phoenix_live_view`.

 ## Documentation